Anshul619/HLD-System-Designs/src/2_AWSComponents/8_MonitoringServices/AmazonCloudWatch.md

 # Amazon CloudWatch
 - [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is a real-time monitoring service that gives you visibility into the performance and health of your AWS resources and applications.
 - Depending on multiple metrics, it participates in triggering alarms and gives actionable insights.

+# Key Features
 - Collect - Metrics & Logs
 - Monitor - Alarms & dashboards
-- Act - Autoscaling & events
+- Act - Auto Scaling & events
 - Analyse - Trends & metric math
 - Compliance & security

-## What AWS resources can be monitored in CloudWatch?
+# What AWS resources can be monitored in CloudWatch?
 - CPU, Memory utilization of EC2
 - Amazon RDS instances
 - Amazon SQS